Behavioral Interview Prep

 Describe a major technical challenge or failure and how you handled it.

-One major technical mistep I took was building a prototype that was impossible to run in production while at Regard.
-I was developing a demo to showcase the vision we had for our phsyician-facing app: we wanted to present the physician with an automatically generated clinical note and let them make changes as necessary.
+One major technical misstep I took was building a prototype that was impossible to run in production while at Regard.
+I was developing a demo to showcase the vision we had for our physician-facing app: we wanted to present the physician with an automatically generated clinical note and let them make changes as necessary.
 Given the quality of off-the-shelf rich-text-editors it was straightforward to embed a rich-text-editor so physicians could make edits within our application.

 The demo would be used as a sales tool helping to convince customers to sign on.
 Once onboarded, we could then integrate with their EMR and embed the prototype into their stack.
-The first part of the plan worked well, and we were able to bootstrap a few excited initital clients.
+The first part of the plan worked well, and we were able to bootstrap a few excited initial clients.
 However, things broke down when we tried to run the application embedded within their EMR because both Cerner and Epic ran an ancient Internet Explorer 5 web component.
-Not only did I have to retrofit our application to work in such a dated environment, but the more advanced rich-text editing relied on API’s which didn’t exist in IE5.
-The solution was to work with our early clients to redefine the MVP and workflow (they could still edit notes, but it had to be in the EMR’s editor) and to strip out the rich-text-editor.
+Not only did I have to retrofit our application to work in such a dated environment, but the more advanced rich-text editing relied on APIs which didn’t exist in IE5.
+The solution was to work with our early clients to redefine the MVP and workflow (they could still edit notes, but it had to be in the EMRs editor) and to strip out the rich-text-editor.

 Later, I was able to tackle the issue more methodically: by then we then had dedicated front-end engineers, and I assigned them to work on the problem full-time.
 We found an old branch of a rich text-editing component that did work in the EMR’s web-component, and I worked with the team to install local Windows VM’s that could run Internet Explorer 7 in compatibility mode.
 As the final integration we’d roll-out to our power-users to test how the application was working in the wild.
-But, even so it took months to integrate and rich text editing remained a brittle component of our stack until the EMR’s finally upgraded their web components (still in process at Cerner).
+But, it took months to integrate and rich text editing remained a brittle component of our stack until the EMR’s finally upgraded their web components (still in process at Cerner).

 I learned a few lessons from this experience: 1) ensure that you know your production environment and are building against it, 2) cut down the MVP as much as possible, and 3) pre-product prototypes should stay lean to prevent them diverging from the actual product which you deliver to physicians.
-Oh, and rich-text-editing is never as simple as it’s ubiquity suggests.
+And, rich-text-editing is never as simple as it’s ubiquity suggests.